ikostan/SkyLockAssault/files/docs/Setup_Instructions.md

   like GDScript/Markdown).
 - **Windows PowerShell**: For running Docker commands (built-in).

+## Requiring Signed Commits on Main

+To enforce security:

+1. Go to repo `settings` > `Branches` > Add rule for `main`.
+2. Enable "Require signed commits."

+This blocks unsigned pushes, ensuring trustworthy Godot exports.

-## Step 1: Clone the Repository
+### Step 1: Clone the Repository

 1. Open GitHub Desktop.
 2. Clone the repo: URL = https://github.com/ikostan/SkyLockAssault.
 3. Open the project in Godot: Launch Godot > Import > Select `project.godot` in the cloned folder.

-## Step 2: Install Export Templates
+### Step 2: Install Export Templates

 1. In Godot Editor: Go to Editor > Manage Export Templates.
 2. Download the templates for version 4.5 (or manually from